Davide64-dev/FEUP_PFL_Momentum/README.md

 - ### Move Validation and Execution

+When executing a move, it is necessary to garantee that that move is valid in the conext of that game state and the rules.
+With that we implemented a predicate `initial_state` taht is responsible for doing that validation.
+The rules says that every time a user wans to put a cell, that cell must be empty, represented in our game as `white` and that it cannot be on the boarders of the board, with that in mind, this predicate was created

 - ### List of Valid Moves
 In each move, we validate whether it is valid.
 A move is considered valid if: